anders94/disruptor/README.md

 TODO
 ----
-Currently the nodes can find eachother and notice when nodes go away.
-Each node shows a simple web interface displaying all the peers it knows about and their status within the network.
+* support a compute request on a single node
+** accept some code to execute
+** accept some data to work with
+** run the job
+** return the result to the requestor

-The next step is to enable a computational request to one of the nodes which will vend it out to all the nodes it knows are alive.
-That node, acting as master, will collect all the results and feed them back to the requestor.
+* enable a single computational request to one of the nodes ** send the request to all nodes this node knows about ** wait for all the responses
+** sew up all the results and feed them back to the requestor

 Author
 ------